 I came to the marriage with 2 children.
 We had 2 more.
-My husband wants them to be equal beneficiaries, but the online will we used just says "References in the Will to my "children" shall refer to all children of mine whether born or adopted subsequent to the date of this will.
-He did not adopt...
+My husband wants them to be equal beneficiaries, but the online will we used just says "References in the Will to my "children" shall refer to all children of mine whether born or adopted subsequent to the date of this will....
 Read more »

 A fire would not be a forseeable event.
 If you have collision run it through that and let the insurance go after that.
 However your lease ususally says that ploughing is on them, and if you can make a case that the fire was somehow due to their not ploughing it, make a claim for it..

 You can't get the warrant withdrawn all by yourself.
 Call you attorney and approach in court with him to explain yourself.
 Expect to be drug and alcohol tested, so be clean.
 Also bring a death certificate and maybe the funeral information for the Judge.
 Sorry for your loss.

 It looks like it might be a Supreme Court case.
 Look it up and you should see the names of the justices (don't call them jurors in the paper you submit to your professor - you mention a jury that voted in a 7-2 decision; those are justices, not jurors.
 Court decisions don't list jurors)....Read more »

 My father was born in Norway.
 He later moved to the South Dakota and acquired dual citizenship.
 He died in South Dakota in 2012.
 His probate has been finalized since then.
 Not sure how or if that correlates with Norway?
 We have a mess to deal with as he still has we found out he still has real...
 Read more »